otto-de/tesla-microservice/README.md

 Applications build with `tesla-microservices` can be configured via `edn`-files, that have to be located in the class path.

+For backwards compatibility, it is also possible to load config from `properties`-files.
+See below for noteworthy differences.

 ### Order of loading and merging

-1. A file named `default.edn` is loaded.
+1. A file named `default.edn` is loaded as a resource from classpath.
-2. A file named by the ENV-variable `$CONFIG_FILE` is loaded.
+2. A file named by the ENV-variable `$CONFIG_FILE` is loaded from filesystem.
-3. A file name `local.edn` is loaded.
+3. A file name `local.edn` is loaded from classpath.

 The configuration hash-map in those files is loaded and merged in the specified order.
 Which mean configurations for the same key is overridden